Techgeekster/RestaurantReservation/README.md

+To run:
+Node needs to be version 18.17.0
+Need to run this in bash terminal: `export NODE_OPTIONS=--openssl-legacy-provider` and/or `set NODE_OPTIONS=--openssl-legacy-provider` in command prompt Need to set .env file with connection string
+Tembo uses a certificate, so download the certificate and put it in the root director of the backend folder, use the connection string that enforces the cert

 Fullstack Application - Restaurant Reservation

 Project Pitch: The aim of this web application is to provide the user with an internal restaurant management site.
 The functionality of this site allows a user to schedule a new reservation, create a new table to seat guests at, look up past and current reservations by phone number, and keep track of who is seated at what table.
 This is a fullstack application utilizing React, Bootstrap, Node.js, express, and knex.